homeservefinance/tech-task-react/README.md

 6. Ensure that the cart data is persistent using localStorage.
 (Only if cart functionality is implemented)

+7. Write unit tests for at least one of the components using a testing library like Jest or React Testing Library.

 ### <ins>Bonus Features</ins>

 - Wishlist: Implement a wishlist feature where users can mark favorite products.

 - Product Reviews: Fetch and display reviews for each product.

-- Unit Testing: Write unit tests for at least one of the components using a testing library like Jest or React Testing Library.

 ## Submission